-Step 2: Select the orientation {Tall (same as portrait) / Wide (same as landscape)} pages, if you want the pages to be in mirror of one another, or else don't check the double-sided option this will give a normal page.
+Step 2: Select the orientation {Tall (same as portrait) / Wide (same as landscape)}

+Step 3: Check the options for double sided and facing pages or only double sided pages, if you want the pages to be in mirror of one another, or else don't check the double-sided option this will give a normal page.
 When Double-sided is selected, side margins are labeled Inside and Outside.
-Otherwise, side margins become Left and
+Otherwise, side margins become Left and Right.